RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 Transfer Learning: Using a pretrained model for a task different to what it was originally trained for.

-Ex: `resnet34` is good at image recognition trained on IMAGE NET.
+Ex: `resnet34` is good at image recognition trained on ImageNet.
 But if you then take that model and train it on your model, you can end up with a far more accurate model.
 This is called transfer learning.

 Transfer learning is a key technique to use less data and less compute and get better accuracy.
 A key focus for the